 After Nestlé was PepsiCo, which posted $68.2 billion in sales with a profit of $7.2 billion.
 The popular food and beverage company boasts a complementary portfolio of brands, including Frito-Lay, Gatorade, Pepsi-Cola, Quaker and Tropicana.
 PepsiCo preserved its high-ranking status in the North American beverage segment with brands such as Pepsi, Gatorade, Mountain Dew and Aquafina dominating the market.
 The company ranked number 87 on the list overall.

 Unsurprisingly, not far behind PepsiCo was its main competitor, the Coca-Cola Company.
 The iconic beverage company made $37.2 billion in sales and its profits neared $10 billion.
 Its brands include Coca-Cola, Diet Coke, Fanta, Sprite, Minute Maid, and Powerade, among a slew of others.
-The company entered 2020 with solid momentum, coming off strong results in 2019.
+The company entered 2020 with solid momentum, coming off strong results in 2019 according to a company press release.
 Through the end of February, Coca-Cola was on track to achieve its full-year 2020 targets.
 The company ranked number 96 on the list overall.

-While it is not exclusively a food and beverage company, Unilever was fourth on the list in the sector with $58.2 billion in sales and $6.3 billion in profit.
-The Netherlands-based conglomerate operates through the foods and refreshment segment, as well as the beauty and personal care and home care segments.
+While it is not exclusively a food and beverage company, Netherlands-based conglomerate Unilever was fourth on the list in the sector with $58.2 billion in sales and $6.3 billion in profit.
+The company operates through the foods and refreshment segment, as well as the beauty and personal care and home care segments.
 The foods and refreshment segment includes the sales of soups, bouillons, sauces, snacks, mayonnaise, salad dressings and spreads.
-Unilever owns over 400 brands, including Hellmann’s, Knorr, Lipton and Breyer’s.
+Unilever owns Hellmann’s, Knorr, Lipton and Breyer’s, as well as hundreds of other companies.
 The company ranked number 110 on the list overall.

 Rounding off the top five list was Mondelez International, which made $26 billion in sales with $3.7 billion in profits.
 The snack food and beverage manufacturer produces beverages, biscuits, meals, chocolate, gum, and candy.
 It consists of the global food brands of Kraft Foods Inc., including Nabisco, Oreo, Cadbury, Milka chocolates and Trident gum.
 Mondelez ranked number 188 on the list overall.